-The Company was formed by NRG as a Delaware limited liability company on March 5, 2013.
-On August 31, 2018, NRG transferred its full ownership interest in Clearway, Inc. and its subsidiaries to CEG, the holder of NRG's renewable energy development and operations platform, and subsequently sold 100% of its interest in CEG to GIP, referred to hereinafter as the GIP Transaction.
+The Company was formed by NRG as a Delaware corporation on December 20, 2012.
+On August 31, 2018, NRG transferred its full ownership interest in the Company to CEG, the holder of NRG's renewable energy development and operations platform, and subsequently sold 100% of its interest in CEG to GIP, referred to hereinafter as the GIP Transaction.